-Only the basic oai\dc unqualified Dublin Core metadata set is exported at present; this is particularly easy since all items have qualified Dublin Core metadata.
+Only the basic oai\dc unqualified Dublin Core metadata set export is enabled by default; this is particularly easy since all items have qualified Dublin Core metadata.
 When this metadata is harvested, the qualifiers are simply stripped; for example, description.abstract is exposed as unqualified description.
 The description.provenance field is hidden, as this contains private information about the submitter and workflow reviewers of the item, including their e-mail addresses.
 Additionally, to keep in line with OAI community practices, values of contributor.author are exposed as creator values.